-ANZSI President Glenda Browne and member of our SIG won a research fellowship from Australian Copyright Agency to research ebook indexing (6/15).
+Ex ANZSI President Glenda Browne and member of our SIG won a research fellowship from Australian Copyright Agency to research ebook indexing (6/15).
 Australian Copyright Agency paid for Glenda Browne to go to ASI/ISC/SCI conference in Chicago in June 2016 to speak on ebook indexing.

-The SIG lists current courses and training options for Web and electronic indexing for beginners and more advanced indexers.
+The SIG lists current courses and training options for digital publications indexing for beginners and more advanced indexers.

 A list of software tools for Web and electronic indexing is maintained.